-The following table sets out the total available room nights, occupancy rate, average room rate and Revenue per Available Room ("RevPAR") of Link Hotel for the years indicated:
+The following table sets out the total available room nights, occupancy rate, average room rate and Revenue per Available Room ("RevPAR") of the Group's principal hotel, i.e. Link Hotel for the years indicated:

-Year ended 31 December
+Year ended 31 Do Year ended 31 December

-2019 2018
+2020

-Total available room nights 100,010 100,010
+Total available room nights 100,284 100,010

-Occupancy rate 65.0% 62.61%
+Occupancy rate 75.4% 65.0%

-Average room rate (HK\$) 555.5 577.7
+Average room rate (HK\$) 404.0 555.5

-RevPAR (HK\$) 362.5 361.5
+RevPAR (HK\$) 304.5 362.5

-For the Year, food and beverage ("F&B") revenue was approximately HK\$6.8 million (2018: approximately HK\$3.3 million), representing approximately 12.3% (2018: approximately 6.6%) of the total revenue from hotel operation.
+For the Year, food and beverage ("F&B") revenue was approximately HK\$13.5 million (2019: approximately HK\$6.8 million), representing approximately 23.5% (2019: approximately 12.3%) of the total revenue from hotel operation.
 F&B revenue represents the sale of F&B in the restaurants, bars, room services and meeting spaces of the Group's hotels.
+The increase in contribution of F&B revenue for the Year was mainly due to the full-year operation of the Group's spa hotel in Japan and the nature of the food-and-place sales package where the revenue from F&B accounted for a considerable portion of the sales amount of the package.

 The Group leased shop units in its hotels and received rental income from hotel tenants.
-For the Year, rental income from hotel tenants was approximately HK\$5.8 million (2018: approximately HK\$6.1 million) representing approximately 10.5% (2018: approximately 12.0%) of the total revenue from hotel business.
+For the Year, rental income from hotel tenants was approximately HK\$2.9 million (2019: approximately HK\$5.8 million) representing approximately 5.0% (2019: approximately 10.5%) of the total revenue from hotel business.
+The decrease in rental income for the Year was mainly due to the fact that certain shop units of Link Hotel in Singapore cannot be leased out when it was used as COVID-19 quarantine accommodation for most of the Year.